 No Safe Option Sometimes

 Though it’s not good news, nor is it what any CPST wants to tell a parent, sometimes there is simply no safe way to transport a child in a particular vehicle.
-Newer one row trucks in the US are not equipped with a key to turn off the passenger side airbags: no rear facing car seat can ever be installed in these trucks.
+Newer one row trucks in the United S are not equipped with a key to turn off the passenger side airbags: no rear facing car seat can ever be installed in these trucks.
 Some of these trucks may outright prohibit children riding in the manual.
 Some trucks have a seat belt in the middle of the front row but the manual prohibits child restraints to be installed in that position.
 Again, consulting the vehicle’s manual is always the first step.

 Trucks are many things: essential to work, fun for your city mouse cousins, a great way to go on vacation.
 As with all of child passenger safety, by paying attention to the details of both the vehicle’s own safety equipment and your car seat’s manual you can safely transport Littles of all sizes in trucks.
 They’re complicated, but man: they’re fun.